apache/royale-docs/frameworks/frameworks.md

 - Mate
 - RobotLegs

-The first Royale framework in development is *Crux*, based on Swiz for Flex.
+The first Royale framework in development is [Crux](crux.html), based on Swiz for Flex.
 It proposes to provide:

 - Inversion of Control (IOC) / Dependency Injection (DI) with metadata
 - Event handling (metadata)